RafaGago/base_library/readme.md

 -Windows:

- All the tests pass on Windows.

- Buildsystem recently moved to meson, I have no Windows machines to test the builds at the moment.
+ Buildsystem moved to meson, untested.

  Serial is untested.

  Getopt is untested (but it contanins no platform specific code...)

+ time_extras is untested

 Credits and Used resources
 ==========================